 This garden is also called the Teddy Bear Cholla but don’t be fooled by its name because these cacti are anything but cuddly.
 While the terrain is quite flat, it’s the cacti that make the hike so dangerous.

-The best time to walk this 0.3 mile trail is during sunrise or sunset.
+The best time to walk this 0.3-mile trail is during sunrise or sunset.
 When the sunlight shines through the cacti, it gives the plant a divine glow and is totally picture-worthy.
+This is also another great trip from Palm Springs to make.

 See Related: Best Travel Backpacks for Minimalists